-The Jones Act in Alaska keeps cruise ships at port
+The Jones Act in Alaska kept cruise ships at port.
+A waiver frees them.

 Almost a dozen years ago Senator John McCain introduced legislation to repeal the 1920 “Jones Act.”
 Now Congress deliberates again.
 An exception to the Jones Act in Alaska can be a part of rebuilding the post-pandemic economy.